Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 I hope this blog post has shed some light on some common misunderstandings when it comes to the RESTful HTTP Calls Vs Message Queue debate.
 I strongly feel that important architectural decisions such as these cannot be made with a "surface level" understanding of the technologies involved, which is why I've tried to improve my understanding in this area.

-If you disagree with some of the points I've mentioned, or think I've missed some good points in my list, let me know in the comments below or on twitter!